LivingLegacyMedia/vowbound/chapter_04.md

 As if the conversation was already over.

-Cassian walked away, his heart pounding, his mind racing.
+Cassian walked away, his head throbbing, his mind racing.
+He'd tried to use his gift to probe the Hollow's methods.
+And he'd failed.
+Learned nothing useful.
+Nothing that would help him save Elara or anyone else.

+The coin in his pocket had grown cold again, almost as though it was disappointed in him.

-Two days to save Elara.
+One day to save Elara.

 Two days to save his town.